 Starting your day with a balanced meal that includes protein will help you feel more full and satisfied.
 Protein is digested slower than carbohydrate, so it will keep you feeling fuller, longer.

-While 1/2 cup of fruit juice is considered a serving of fruit, juice contains a large amount of sugar, without the healthy fiber.
+While 1/2 cup of fruit juice is considered a serving of fruit, juice contains a large amount of sugar, without the heart healthy and blood sugar friendly fiber.

 3. A Cup of Joe…and Nothing Else!

-Not only do you need more nutrients to fuel your body, a strong cup of coffee can be very hard on the stomach.
+Just like the glass of juice, a cup of coffee is not a meal!
+Not only do you need more nutrients to fuel your body, a strong cup of coffee without food can be very hard on the stomach.

 5. Energy Drinks

-These drinks are loaded with sugar and caffeine.
+I feel like by now, you probably know where I’m going with this.
+First of all, most beverages can’t be considered a meal by themselves.
+Energy drinks are mostly caffeine and vitamins and maybe sugar.
 While you may feel a surge of energy immediately afterwards, it usually ends in a crash.

 6. Pizza